Kitchen Utensil Business Income Idea: Budget Setup &...: Budget Setup & Marketing (UK)

-Author: Brad Emery | Date: 2026-02-15
+Author: | Date: 2026-02-15

 Startup Cost: £50–£300 | Difficulty: Beginner | Time to Start: 7 Days | Business Type: Local

-By offering high-quality kitchen utensils with a 100-use guarantee, you can tap into a vast market of home cooks and professional chefs alike.
+If you're looking to start a business that's both profitable and unique, consider selling high-quality kitchen utensils.
+With the right products and marketing strategy, you can tap into a vast market of home cooks and professional chefs alike.

 A kitchen utensil business involves sourcing and selling a variety of kitchen utensils, such as silicone spatulas, stainless steel whisks, and ceramic garlic presses.
-This business can be run online, with a focus on e-commerce and social media marketing.

 Video Breakdown